 Megumi looks exactly like her mother Takano, but with shorter hair.
 Urd looks a lot like her mother, Hild.

 Genre Savvy: Every once in awhile, later in the series, Keiichi learns from his past misadventures.
 Such as when the Machiners first knock on Whirlwind's door and he knows to look down.
-Same knowing more chaos will ensue with yet another Goddess, Chrono shows up.
+Same knowing more chaos will ensue with yet another Goddess shows up - twice first with Peorth, later with Chrono.

 Another example: K1's parents show up in Nekomi, and when Takano asks how he wound up living in a temple with three attractive girls (and Skuld), Keiichi figures that to try and explain it he'd have to write out a plot-summary.